Goliath Season 3: A Means to an End

 At the start of the second closed court hearing, the Judge makes a point of reminding Wade that he can plead the Fifth Amendment at any time to avoid implicating himself in a crime.
 The way this message is delivered, we again get the impression that there may be a conflict of interest concerning this judge.

 During the hearing, Wade confirms the names of the seven individuals who each signed an NDA at the Big Sur meeting and that Marisol Silva was there representing the LA Metropolitan Water District.
 But there is no official record of Marisol’s involvement in that entity, so who was she working with?
-Although it is never said, this may have been the link to Tom Wyatt’s corporation.
+Although it is never said, this may have been the link to Tom Wyatt’s firm.

 Goliath Season 3: The weird and the wonderful.
 Billy McBride (Billy Bob Thornton) questions Wade Blackwood (Dennis Quaid) about who took the Big Sur photo.